bernatangg/LaundryApp/README.md

 # Flutter

-**LaundryFlow** is a modern Flutter application that helps users schedule laundry pickups, track orders, and manage laundry services — all in one app.
+**LaundryApp** is a modern Flutter application that helps users schedule laundry pickups, track orders, and manage laundry services — all in one app.
-Built using a **DhiWise Flutter template**, it combines clean architecture, responsive design, and reusable UI components to deliver a smooth user experience.
+Built using flutter, it combines clean architecture, responsive design, and reusable UI components to deliver a smooth user experience.

 ## 📋 Prerequisites